-- 8. Press PRGM once.
-"SA SU" (indicating weekend program) will appear in the display, along with the start time for the 1st heating period and the currently programmed temperature. - Repeat steps 4 through 8 to complete weekend heating programming. - When you have completed entering your heating program, press RUN.
+- 6. Repeat steps 4 and 5 to select the start time and heating temperature for the 2nd heating program period. - 7.
+Repeat steps 4 through 6 for the 3rd and 4th heating program periods.
+Weekday heating programs are now complete. - 8.
+Press PRGM once.
+"SASU" (indicating weekend program) will appear in the display, along with the start time for the 1st heating period and the currently programmed temperature. - 9.
+Repeat steps 4 through 8 to complete weekend heating programming. - 10.
+When you have completed entering your heating program, press RUN.

-Enter Cooling Temperatures
+Enter Cooling Program

-If the outside temperature is below 50° F, disconnect power to the cooling system before programming.
+If the outside temperature is below 50°F, disconnect power to the cooling system before programming.
 Energizing the air conditioner compressor during cold weather may cause personal injury or property damage.

 - 1. Move SYSTEM switch to COOL position. - 2.
-Follow the procedure for entering your heating program, using your selected cooling times and temperature.
+Follow the procedure for entering your heating program, using your selected cooling times and temperatures.